dstlny/Coffe-Shack-Web-App/README.md

   - `returnCurrID()` - returns the largest OrderID (current).
   - `checkOrders()` - returns `true` if incomplete orders exist, `false` if not

+## **Oracle source code has been implemented.**
+- You can find this in the `coffee-shack-source-oracle` folder, however i no longer have access to an installation of Oracle Apex - as this was hosted locally at my University, thus i am not able to work on that specific code-base without being able to debug/work on the database.

+## Disclaimer
+This website template is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by any of the products that i have used as placeholders for this website template.
+All product and company names are the registered trademarks of their original owners.
+The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder of their product brand.
+##
+### Initial commit: 21/11/2018 by Luke Elam (@dstlny)
+### Latest commit: 01/07/2019 by Luke Elam (@dstlny)

 ## Feature Screenshots.
 ![Login Page](https://raw.githubusercontent.com/dstlny/Project-Management-Web-App/master/images/image01.PNG)
 ![Menu Page](https://raw.githubusercontent.com/dstlny/Project-Management-Web-App/master/images/image02.PNG)